rayrajbir/Lok_Sabha_analysis/README.md

 The data used in this project includes:

 - Candidate details (name, party, constituency, age, gender, etc.)
-- Election results from previous years
+- Performance in the election
 - Socioeconomic and demographic data of constituencies

 The data is collected from public sources, including the Election Commission of India, news articles, and other reliable datasets.